 Patience is the key.
 You should treat dogs just like your real human baby, even more than that because of their exploring hobby.
 To keep your dog calm and peaceful during the grooming process, make sure you yourself are patient and calm because the dogs can sense your stress.

 Also, make the grooming session rewarding and praiseful.
 If you get a dog at a young age, try to do a little bit of grooming every week to make him aware that it is a routine thing and not harmful.
 This way your dog won’t be giving you a tough time.

 Choose a safe and bright place:

 Choose an anti-slip place for your dog with lots of lights so you can have full control over what you are doing.
 If you have a budget, get a grooming table of appropriate size that is fully equipped and helps you a lot during the grooming sessions.

 Use the right equipment:

 You need to use the appropriate brush, clippers, trimmer, and scissors for your dog grooming.
 The best practice is to get recommendations from your vet because every breed has a different coat and should be taken care of accordingly.

 It is the most important thing to do.
 If you don’t groom your dogs regularly, they can develop skin problems or painful mats.
 Also, their nails should be clipped regularly, and check their ears for any possible foreign objects.

 Use distractive items:

 You can use items like a lick mat or others to keep your furbaby distracted while you do the job.
 For example, if you are bathing your dog, you can use a wall-mounted lick mat having your furbaby’s favorite treat on it.
 Your dog will spend hours licking it and you can peacefully bathe your dog.

-So, these were some of the important practices to do in order to make your dog grooming sessions peaceful and calm.
+So, these were some of the important practices to do to make your dog grooming sessions peaceful and calm.